 If the CHO Configuration IE is included in the SN STATUS TRANSFER message, the target NG-RAN node shall, if supported, store this information in the UE context and use it as specified in TS 38.300 [9].

-If the Mobility Information IE is included in the SN STATUS TRANSFER message, the target NG-RAN node shall, if supported, store this information in the UE context and use it as specified in TS 38.300 [9].8.2.2.3 Unsuccessful Operation
+If the Mobility Information IE is included in the SN STATUS TRANSFER message, the target NG-RAN node shall, if supported, store this information in the UE context and use it as specified in TS 38.300 [9].

+If the SN STATUS TRANSFER message contains the SCG Activation Time IE, the target NG-RAN node shall, if supported, update any previously received SCG activation time contained in the UE History Information IE to be used for future handover preparations.

+8.2.2.3 Unsuccessful Operation

 Not applicable.